-A double degree in Bachelor of Business and Bachelor of Laws at Bond University prepares you for leadership roles in today’s global businesses, not only in Australia, but around the world.
-Internationally recognised, a double degree in business and law will equip you with practical experience for professional and managerial roles in business, government or the legal profession.
+Combine a comprehensive business foundation with a mastery of the law with a double degree in Bachelor of Business and Bachelor of Laws at Bond University.
+Studying the complementary skills of both law and business is valuable in both the legal profession and the corporate business world, with career opportunities in professional and managerial roles in business, government or the legal profession.
 At Bond, you will be involved with the ideation, creation, validation and execution of a business, have access to the Bond Business Commercialisation Centre and learn the legal side of starting a business.

 Take your idea from the classroom to the boardroom